17 Low FODMAP Foods That Are Vegan

 While there are plenty of low FODMAP fruits and vegetables, what’s harder is getting our plant-based protein in so we feel full and satisfied during our FODMAP elimination.
 The basics of good plant-based nutrition don’t change, even when you’re low FODMAP.
 I always recommend you cover half your plate in fruits and vegetables, a quarter of your plate in protein and a quarter of your plate with whole grains.

 I’m here to show you that there are still great options to keep your energy up so you don’t have to give up your plant-based diet just to soothe your gut.
-In fact, I’m a firm believer that a plant-based diet is the best way to keep your gut healthy long term…it’s just that for now, you might need to shake things up a bit until your gut settles down again.
+In fact, I’m a firm believer that a diet rich in high fiber plant foods is the best way to keep your gut healthy long term…it’s just that for now, you might need to shake things up a bit until your gut settles down again.
+And yes, there are plenty of low FODMAP high fiber foods, although it is a little harder to meet your fiber needs.

 17 Low FODMAP Foods That Are Vegan